python/cpython/Doc/library/copyreg.rst

 .. function:: pickle(type, function, constructor_ob=None)

-   Declares that *function* should be used as a "reduction" function for objects of type *type*.  *function* should return either a string or a tuple containing two or three elements.
+   Declares that *function* should be used as a "reduction" function for objects of type *type*.  *function* must return either a string or a tuple containing two or five elements.
 See the :attr:`~pickle.Pickler.dispatch_table` for more details on the interface of *function*.

    The *constructor_ob* parameter is a legacy feature and is now ignored, but if